Jasonzhou97/tp/docs/DeveloperGuide.md

 Use case ends.

 **Extensions** <br>
+1a.
+User input invalid parameters <br>
+&ensp; 1a1.
+System indicates input parameters are invalid. <br>
+&ensp; Use case resumes at step 1.

 2a.
 The provided timeslot is not available. <br>
 &ensp; 2a1.
 System indicates that the provided timeslot is not available. <br>
 &ensp; 2a2.
 System shows available slots. <br>